markvoortmanppu/appliedcomputerscience/pages/professional-homepage-competition.md

 * Whether you are a freshman, sophomore, junior, or senior.
 * How visually appealing your homepage looks.
 * How easy it is to navigate and use your homepage.
-* How impressive your portfolio is in terms of achievements, course work, published projects, skills, etc. (relative to your standing).
+* How impressive your portfolio is in terms of achievements, such as course work, course projects, internships, co-ops, skills acquired, etc. (relative to your standing).
 * How much relevant information a potential employer can learn about you and your career goals.

 # Deadline